MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/gdpr-dsr-Dynamics365.md

 ### Providing a copy of customer data

 Customer data in ***Dynamics 365 for Customer Engagement*** can be exported using the comprehensive entity export capabilities.
 Customer data can be exported to a static Excel file to facilitate a data portability request.
 Using Excel, you can then edit the personal data to be included in the portability request and then save as a commonly used, machine-readable format such as .csv or .xml.
+Dynamics 365 for Customer Engagement records also can be exported via the [Common Data Service Web API](https://docs.microsoft.com/powerapps/developer/common-data-service/webapi/overview).

 Additionally, for Dynamics 365 for Marketing a [dedicated API](https://docs.microsoft.com/dynamics365/customer-engagement/marketing/developer/retrieve-interactions-contact) is provided that allows customer to build extensions that retrieve additional records of captured customer interactions that may contain personal data.
 The API loads all the relevant information from the back-end system and assembles it into a single, portable document.